rui-tx/jaws/README.md

 JAWS (Just Another Web Server) is a web server implemented in Java.
 It can serve static files, process basic HTTP requests and comes with:
+- A way to have variables in the HTML and change them on-the-fly, like a mini template engine
+- Dynamic routing, so it's easier to create new endpoints like /user/:id
+- A database system
 - A file watcher component to monitor changes in the specified resources directory
-- A way to have variables in the HTML and change them on-the-fly, like a mini template engine
-- Dynamic routing, so it's easier to create new endpoints

 ## Features

 - **Serve Static Files**: Serves HTML, CSS, JS, and other static files from a specified directory.
 - **HTTP Request Handling**: Supports basic HTTP methods including GET, POST, PUT, PATCH, and DELETE.
 - **Dynamic Routing**: Create dynamic routes using annotations for flexible request handling.
-- **HTML Parsing**: Create more dynamic HTML with custom variables that are changed when it is rendered
+- **HTML Parsing**: Create more dynamic HTML with custom variables that are changed when it is rendered.
 - **File Watching**: Monitors a specified directory for file changes and logs these changes.
+- **Database System**: A simple database system is present using SQLite.
 - **Aspect-Oriented Capable**: Uses AspectJ to log different stages of request processing and deal with exceptions.

 ## Setup